genan2003/PaintClone/README.md

 This is a simple paint clone application built using PyQt5.
 The application allows users to draw on a canvas with different brush sizes and colors.
 Users can also save their drawings and clear the canvas.

 ## Features
-1.User can select different brush sizes
+*User can select different brush sizes<br>
-2.User can select different brush colors
+*User can select different brush colors
-3.Saving of the canvas
+*Saving of the canvas
-4.Clearing the whole canvas at once
+*Clearing the whole canvas at once

 ## Requirements
 1.Python 3.x